cryxnet/subvance/README.md

   <h3 align="center">Subvance</h3>

   <p align="center">
-Subvance is a advance subdomain discovery tool that can actively or passively enumerate subdomains of a domain.
-It uses techniques like brute-forcing, web crawling, certificate fingerprinting, and querying PassiveDNS databases to generate a list of potential subdomains.
+Subvance is a advance subdomain discovery tool that can actively or passively discover subdomains of a domain.
+It uses techniques like brute-forcing, google dorks, certificate fingerprinting, and querying databases to generate a list of potential subdomains.
 The tool is efficient and can help improve overall security.
     <br />
     <a href="https://github.com/cryxnet/subvance"><strong>Explore the docs »</strong></a>